-The existing heritage cottage is proposed to be converted into a café/ restaurant covering 203 square metres GFA of dining area.
+The existing heritage cottage is proposed to be converted into a café/ restaurant.
 It is expected to operate as very much ancillary to the hotel/ motel with much demand expected from hotel/ motel guests, and to also be open to the public.
+The existing heritage cottage covers 237 sqm GFA.

-Site access is proposed via separate entry and exit driveways on the Great Western Highway, restricted to left turns only.
+Site access is proposed via a single access driveway on the Great Western Highway, restricted to left turns only.
 To ensure connection with the broader pedestrian network, a footpath is proposed along the site frontage connecting with the crossing facilities at the Great Western Highway/ M4 on-ramp intersection.